Designing for Loads

 Crack starts at a sharp inside corner

-Likely cause: Stress concentration under tension/bending
+Likely cause: Stress concentration under tension or bending

 Layers split like pages of a book